Seb105/Arma-Wildfire/README.md

 ### HOW TO USE:

 You can  use the provided modules, accessible via both 3DEN and Zeus.
-The module can be activated via synced trigger.
+The modules can be activated via synced trigger.

 Fires can also be started via script (see examples).